star-whale/starwhale/docs/docs/tutorials/pfp.md

 ## Train the model

-> The training code in this repo is copied from https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html However, some code is modified to understand better how Starwhale works.
+> The training code in this repo is copied from [torchvision tutorial](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html).
+However, some code is modified to understand better how Starwhale works.

 ```shell
 (visual_pytorch) $ mkdir models